-- This function is only available on an MVS-8000A system. - Only one hard disk drive can be connected to a single switcher processor. - While the hard disk is being accessed, frame memory operations are not possible from other panels.
+- This function is only available on an MVS-8000A/8000G system. - Only one hard disk drive can be connected to a single switcher processor. - While the hard disk is being accessed, frame memory operations are not possible from other panels. - During playback of a frame memory clip of the pair assigned to either of the target FM selection buttons (see page 506), frame memory operations may not be performed properly.
+Carry out frame memory operations after stopping clip playback.